Contraflow lane: Cycling

-Contraflow is a common part of decent cycling infrastructure and is often seen on one-way streets.
+Contraflow is a common part of cycling infrastructure and is often seen on one-way streets.
 A standard example is that car and other vehicular traffic might have only one lane while on both sides there are bike lanes; one going in the same direction as the vehicular traffic, the other (the contraflow bike lane) allows cyclists to safely go in the opposite direction to the cars.
 This is allowed as the road may not be wide enough for two lanes of car traffic but there is enough room to allow for the additional bicycle lane; and without it cyclists may be forced to take a long, and perhaps unsafe, detour.

 Another example is the same as the above but there is only one bike lane, the contraflow lane, and bicycles travelling in the same direction as the cars share the cars' lane.
 This solution would be more suited to very narrow roads or ones with light traffic.